Expenses, Tuition, and Fees

 The exact cost of attending UCI varies by program.
-Students in the the Full-time M.B.A., J.D., M.D., Master's in Public Health, Master's in Public Policy, M.S. in Biomedical and Translational Sciences, M.S. in Biotechnology Management, M.S. in Engineering Management, M.S. in Genetic Counseling, M.S. in Nursing Science, Executive M.B.A. programs, M.A.S. in Criminology, Law and Society program, and M.P.Ac. program should refer to the tuition and fee information posted on the University Registrar’s website.
+Students in state supported professional programs including the Full-time M.B.A., J.D., M.D., Master's in Public Health, Master's in Public Policy, M.S. in Biomedical and Translational Sciences, M.S. in Biotechnology Management, M.S. in Engineering Management, M.S. in Genetic Counseling, M.S. in Nursing Science, Master of Urban and Regional Planning, and self-supporting professional programs including the Executive M.B.A., Health Care Executive M.B.A. and Fully-Employed M.B.A. programs, Master of Professional Accounting., Master of Finance, M.S.
+Business Analytics, M.A.S. in Criminology, Law and Society, Master of Legal and Forensic Psychology, Master of Embedded & Cyber Physical Systems, Master of Computer Science, Master of Human-Computer Interaction and Design, Master of Laws, M.S.
+Pharmacology and Master of Conservation and Restoration Science should refer to the tuition and fee information posted on the University Registrar’s website.

 The nonrefundable eTech fee is $4 per undergraduate lecture course unit, up to a maximum of $60 per quarter or $180 per year.

-The mandatory campus-based fees listed above (Associated Students Fee, Student Center Fee, Bren Events Center Fee, Recreation Center Fee, Campus Spirit Fee, Measure S Fee, TGIF Fee, Anteater Express Fee, Measure U Fee, Club Sports Fee, and SOAR Fee) include all currently approved fees.
+The mandatory campus-based fees listed above (Associated Students Fee, Student Center Fee, Bren Events Center Fee, Recreation Center Fee, Campus Spirit Fee, Measure S Fee, TGIF Fee, Anteater Express Fee, Measure U Fee, Club Sports Fee, SOAR Fee and Food Pantry Fee) include all currently approved fees.

 Tuition and fees for each quarter are due and payable in advance within deadlines published in the Quarterly Academic Calendar on the University Registrar’s website.
 A student will not be officially registered in classes until tuition and fees are paid in full, with the exception of students who are participating in the PACE Plan.